softenrj/create-rjx/templates/ts/README.md

 - Modular routing system
 - Static file serving from `public` directory
 - Jet-logger integration for structured logging
-- Colorful console output with chalk and chalk-animation
+- Colorful console output with chalk and chalk-animation [ we will replace it in the upcomming version ]
+- entralized error handling with logging using `primelogger`
 - Pre-configured scripts for development, build, lint, and testing
 - ESLint and Vitest for code quality and testing